sumn2u/learn-javascript/en/design-patterns/creational-patterns.md

 const singletonInstance2 = Singleton.getInstance();

 console.log(singletonInstance1 === singletonInstance2); // Outputs: true
 ```

 ## 5. Prototype

 The prototype pattern is an alternative way to implement inheritance but the main differnce is instead of inheriting properties from a class, objects inherit properties from a prototype object.
 The prototype pattern is also reffered to as the properties pattern and Javascript has native support for protoypes.
 In Javascript, each object has a prototype (reference to another object).
-When you attempt to access a property that does not exist in the object itself Javascript will look for it in the object's prototype and continue up the prototype chain until it finds it or reaaches the end of the chain.
+When you attempt to access a property that does not exist in the object itself Javascript will look for it in the object's prototype and continue up the prototype chain until it finds it or reaches the end of the chain.

 ## 5.1.
 Components of the Prototype Pattern